hsnlab/escape/escape/doc/source/index.rst

 This merging mechanism gives the possibility not just to define new config entries but also to override any part of the default config entry set in a straightforward way.

-The configuration units (coherent values, single boolean flags, paths, etc.) are handled through the main :any:`ESCAPEConfig` class so every possible configuration entry has an assigned `getter` function in the main class.
+The configuration entries (coherent values, single boolean flags, paths, etc.) are handled through the main :any:`ESCAPEConfig` class so every possible configuration entry has an assigned `getter` function in the main class.